VuThanhDat14122004/Unet-medical-segmentation/README.md

 ![alt text](image-2.png)

 - The Kaggle submission score with the original U-Net model was 0.8658 / 1
-- The Kaggle submission score with the U-Net model using a ResNet decoder was 0.93 / 1
+- The Kaggle submission score with the U-Net model using a ResNet encoder was 0.93 / 1